flxw/nsc-tools/server/README.markdown

 ## SAMBA setup
 Set up your SAMBA so that it shares the freshly created pacman cache as a public read-only share.
+A minimal working example  of a SAMBA configuration would look like this:

+    [global]
+    workgroup     = WORKGROUP
+    server string = my_cache_server
+    netbios name  = my_cache_server
+    security      = share

+    [nsc]
+    path = /srv/samba/myrepo
+    read only = yes
+    public = yes
+    writable = no
+    force user = nobody